Sparronator9999/YAMDCC/README.md

 - The [r/MSILaptops](https://redlib.catsarch.com/r/MSILaptops) subreddit for thinking YAMDCC is good enough to deserve a pinned post.
 - @porkmanager for basically being my personal bug bounty hunter.
 - [Everyone who has starred this project](https://www.star-history.com/#Sparronator9999/YAMDCC&Date)
-  - Unfortunately, the star history graphic isn't working for some reason...
+  - Unfortunately, the star history graphic isn't working for some reason (as of writing)...